parkseo7/Stroke-Derenderer/README.md

 data | Processes and exports usable offline and online strokes for training. models | Pytorch and onnx methods for loading data, training models, and running inferences. helper | Helper functions for all methods.

+##  Outline of methodology

+Text segmentation works by applying the UNet model with attention onto images of fixed height and variable width.
+The image is resized and partitioned into padded subimages of height 128px and width 384px.
+The model binarizes the subimages individually, then the subimages are glued to obtain the output of the original image.

+Stroke estimation works by applying a vision language model onto a binary image containing only text.
+The image is partitioned into character-sized subimages by isolating each connected binary island, then clustering nearby islands together.
+The stroke estimation model is applied to each subimage, a 224px by 224px binary image.
+The strokes are then rescaled and translated to align with the original image.